-More and more of our clients prefer to purchase an American made urn.
+More and more of our clients prefer to support American artists as opposed to purchasing an imported cremation urn.

-Often, it’s important to families that are buying an urn for a veteran to have an American made product.
-That’s actually why we created a category for American made urns for sale.
+Often, it’s important to families that are creating a memorial for a veteran to have an American made product.
+That’s exactly why we curated a collection of American made urns for sale.
 Several years ago, a family purchased a military style cremation urn for internment at Arlington Cemetery, it was imported and the widow was less than pleased.
 Now, if a family selects an urn for a veteran that is made in China, I will disclose this and let them decide.
 A funeral director confided that this same scenario had happened to him when the family of a deceased veteran came in for the viewing, it was discovered that the casket was made in China and they insisted on a switch to an American made alternate.

 We recently had a discount shopper who ordered a brass urn and was unhappy when the item arrived.
 Why?
 Because it was made in India.
 She wanted to exchange it for another style.
 When I pointed out that her second choice was made in China, her response was, “I don’t care.”